thomcorah/dmu-multimedia/md/TECH2015-Schedule.md

 - Welcome to the module
 - Discussion of our aims over the year
 - What will the coursework be?
-- The importance of design
+- What is Interactive Storytelling

 ### Lab